At Harvard’s Beck-Warren House, Ghosts Speak Many Languages

 PHOTOGRAPH BY NELL PORTER BROWN/HARVARD MAGAZINE

 Her office was once the domain of Henry Clarke Warren, A.B.
 1879, a pioneering Sanskrit and Pāli scholar and polyglot.
 Disabled by a spinal injury as a child, Warren was virtually immobile and often in pain, but nevertheless traveled, studied at Johns Hopkins University, and led a rich life as an independent academic.
 As an adult he lived in Cambridge from 1891 to 1899, buying what had been the home of Harvard Latin professor Charles Beck (who hailed from Germany).
 Warren remodeled the second floor, installing aquariums, skylights, and a sun porch, along with a zinc tub and seat in the Victorian-styled bathroom (still used today).
-It was here, too, that Warren completed Buddhism in Translations, an octavo in 540 pages with some 130 Pāli scriptures converted to English prose and verse—part of the monographic serial the Harvard Oriental Series, founded by his former teacher and longtime friend, the influential Harvard Sanskrit scholar Charles Rockwell Lanman.
+It was here, too, that Warren completed Buddhism in Translations, an octavo in 540 pages with some 130 Pāli scriptures converted to English prose and verse—part of the monographic serial the Harvard Oriental Series, founded by his former teacher and longtime friend, the influential Harvard Sanskrit scholar and professor Charles Rockwell Lanman.

 Warren’s bathroom with zinc-lined tub, marble sink, mosaic tile floor, and overhead-tank toilet.